Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 With all of the functional testing tools listed above, you can now start improving your testing activities and streamlining the entire process:

-Examining if an application works as initially designed takes tremendous time if done manually.
-While manual testing is still an option for cases like user acceptance testing, inputting test steps into reusable automation scripts would help shorten a team’s testing time.
+Examining if an application works as expected takes tremendous time if done manually.
+While manual testing still plays a role (e.g., user acceptance testing), reusable automation scripts drastically shorten testing cycles.

-Tests that are best for automation testing often are:
+Tests that are best suited for automation include:

-Quality engineers expand out to testing methodologies like behavior-driven development (BDD) and data-driven testing (DDT).
+Quality engineers extend coverage using methodologies like behavior-driven development (BDD) and data-driven testing (DDT).